zhong0/2021_dv_taiwan_death_analysis/README.md

 Environment
 ----
   >We didn't set public for this project.
-Therefore, we accessed to the localhost via Xampp.
+Therefore, we accessed to the localhost via XAMPP.
 Then, we made Apache server enable.
 After moving all the files to the path /xampp/htdoc, the project can be implemented on your own pc.

 Reference
 ----